 The actual shopping experience itself is similar, although recreational dispensaries are not legally allowed to provide medical advice.
-There are many dual-licensed stores that can supply both recreational and medical products, but the majority hold either one licence or the other.
+There are many dual-licensed stores that can supply both recreational and medical products, but the majority hold either one license or the other.
 Product availability also tends to be similar from one store to the next, though some states restrict the sale and use of certain cannabis products for medical use.
 For example, there are jurisdictions where cannabis edibles are legal, but patients are forbidden from smoking cannabis flowers in the traditional sense.

 Regardless of the legal status of cannabis in a growing number of states, many employers continue to maintain a zero-tolerance policy regarding cannabis use.
 Even if recreational cannabis users exclusively consume cannabis in their free time, off the clock, and away from their employer’s premises, they can still be disciplined or terminated for breaching company policy.
 Employers across the United States also have the legal right to discipline or fire medical cannabis users.
 Again, even if they only consume medical cannabis on their private property and on their own time.

 Tolerance for medical cannabis use by employees seems to be expanding.
 While recreational cannabis users are being fired for their lifestyle choices, terminations on the grounds of medical cannabis use are becoming less common.

 The variation between recreational and medical cannabis is slowly but surely being acknowledged.
 It is important to recognize the difference.
 Stay informed, so you can decide which product is best for you, or which business opportunities suit your needs.